 What is it?

-For the snare drum pad, this means three position sensors each on the head and rim zones, and three across the bow of the ride cymbal.
-These digital pads also feature their own processor to make sense of the zone and placement of your strike without any latency, so there really is a lot more going on than a simple piezo trigger signal.
-As such they connect to the module via what is essentially a USB cable.
+On the snare drum pad, there are three position sensors each on the head and rim zones, and a further trio across the bow of the ride cymbal.
+These digital pads have their own individual processor to capture the zone and placement of your strike without any latency.
+There is a lot more going on than a simple piezo trigger signal.
+These sensors connect to the module with what is essentially a USB cable.

-Next up is the module that the kit takes its name from.
-Design-wise, it follows the same sleek, glossy aesthetic we’ve seen from Roland in recent years on the TD-17 and TD-25: gone are the squat faders and multi-coloured buttons of yore, replaced by minimalist jog wheels and multi-function rotary encoders to keep things as clutter-free as possible.
-But it’s not just about the looks, Roland has unleashed a number of features on the TD-27 that bring it into the new decade.
+Next we have the module from which the kit takes its name.
+I follows the same sleek, glossy aesthetic design that Roland has showcased in recent releases such as the TD-17 and TD-25: the squat faders and multi-coloured buttons of yore are gone, replaced by minimalist jog wheels, with multi-function rotary encoders keeping things clutter-free.

-First is its branded technology, such as Prismatic Sound Modelling, and PureAcoustic Ambience Technology.
-PSM (sort of like a next-generation COSM modelling) works with the module’s raw samples to deliver a richer, more realistic reproduction of the sounds you’re triggering.
-Think of the samples as your raw ingredients, and the modelling behaviour as the seasoning to turn rigid wav files into something way more interesting.
+Take its branded technology, such as Prismatic Sound Modelling, and PureAcoustic Ambience Technology.
+PSM (a next-generation COSM-style modelling) processes the module’s raw samples to create more realistic reproductions of the sounds you’re triggering.
+These samples should be thought of as as your raw ingredients, with the modelling behaviour the seasoning that turns rigid wav files into something way more tasty.

-The fun doesn’t stop there, though, because there’s also the ability to import your own samples via an SD card, on-board Bluetooth, and while we’re at it, a 28-channel USB audio interface.
+Furthermore, you can import your own samples via SD card or on-board Bluetooth...
+Oh, and while we’re at it, the 28-channel USB audio interface.

-You also get two main outputs, plus a pair of mono direct outs for sending your signal to an alternative destination, plus a headphone output and aux-in.
-Finally, there’s traditional 5-pin MIDI in/outs for those wanting to hook the module up to MIDI-equipped hardware.
+Other features include two main outputs, plus a pair of mono direct outs for sending your signal somewhere else, plus the all-important headphone output and aux-in.

 Performance and verdict